-- Early Bird Special: Daily double APPS for players over the age of 55, between the hours of 12pm and 4pm.
+- Early Bird Special: Daily double APPS for players over the age of 55, between the hours of noon and 4 p.m.

-Players can earn points through WSOP’s Player Action Club by playing in any real money cash game, or tournament.
+Players can earn loyalty points through WSOP’s Poker Rewards program by playing in any real money cash game or tournament.

-One APP is earned for every $1 of rake collected at a single table, and two APPs are earned for every $1 of tournament fees.
-Players will also earn one Tier Credit per APP earned.
-Tier Credits earned are applied to the Caesars Total Rewards Program.
+Two APPs are earned for every $1 in rake or tournament fees collected by WSOP.
+Players can also earn one Tier Credit per APP earned.
+Tier Credits are applied to the Caesars Total Rewards Program.

-WSOP’s customer support is average, and can be hard to navigate.
-WSOP.com offers three ways receive support.
+WSOP’s customer support is average and can be hard to navigate.
+WSOP.com offers three ways to receive support.

 - Email: Supposedly 24/7, but quoted with a response time of 72 hours.
 Generally, response time can be expected to be about 24 hours.

 - Phone: Limited available hours, but polite and eager representatives.
-However, it seems that phone representatives have no more information than can be gained from perusing WSOP.com yourself.
+However, it seems that phone representatives have no more information that can be gained from perusing WSOP.com yourself.